MPMcIntyre/ReacTron/README.md

 #### Installing local fonts:

 Fonts can be downloaded in any html supported format (.ttf, woff2, etc.), added to the `font` folder inside of `./src`, then added by including it in the `fonts` object inside of `renderer.main.tsx`.
-Remember that it is an object that uses the name of the font file as the object key, and the font format as the value.
+Remember that it is an object that uses the name of the font file as the object key (string), and the font format as the value e.g. `fonts = {Questrial:"ttf"}`.

 # Commands: